 In each episode of this series, historian Henry Louis Gates, Jr., explores the roots of two or three well-known Americans.
-History lessons are mixed in to show the context of ancestors’ lives.
+History lessons are mixed in to show, along with some context about ancestors’ lives.
 Guests also sometimes get DNA surprises.
-Season 8 will premiere on January 4, 2022 on PBS, and the show has been renewed for a season nine to premiere in January 2023.
+Season eight premiered in January 2022 on PBS, and the show has been renewed for a season nine to premiere in January 2023.

 5. Genealogy Roadshow

 This PBS series, hosted by a trio of genealogy experts, features an “Antiques Roadshow”-style setup.
 Experts answers family history questions of everyday Americans in quick segments, with polished visuals of old records, photos and family trees.
-Watch the show’s second season by subscription on the PBS website or purchase episodes on YouTube.
+Watch the show’s second season by subscription on the PBS website.

 6. The Genetic Detective